Free training in Tai Chi to become an instructor of Tai Chi Shibashi

 Published on 21 January 2019 02:20 PM

-Tai Chi for Better Health, a charity which promotes Tai Chi, is offering FREE training to Friends Ageing Better (FAB) members, to learn a basic sequence of Shibashi Tai Chi to then take into their community and teach to others.
+Friends Ageing Better is once again, offering FREE training to over 50s, to learn a basic sequence of Shibashi Tai Chi to then teach to others in the community.
+Shibashi is specially designed for older people and can be done seated on standing.
 The training is provided by Paul Hodge from Tai Chi for Better Health.

-The training involves six 2 hour session over 6 weeks, plus a one day workshop and a written assignment.
-The training is likely to start in March 2019 at a Bristol Central venue to be confirmed.
+The training involves attending a taster session, and weekly home practice before attending a weekend workshop.
+The training is likely to start in May 2020 at a Bristol Central venue to be confirmed.

 What it is: Tai Chi Qigong Shibashi is designed to help to improve mental health and physical wellbeing.
 Qigong means 'energy exercise' and Shibashi means 18 movements.
 This form of exercise is found to improve health and wellbeing and is a discipline that involves the mind, breath and movement to create a calm, natural balance of energy.

-The programme can provide both standing and seated versions of Tai Chi.
-It helps people in many ways and for older people is known to reduce the risk of falls.
+The NHS recommends Tai Chi to improve balance and coordination.
+The classes help people in many ways and for older people is known to reduce the risk of falls.

 To find out more please contact us on email firstname.lastname@example.org. or by calling 0117 929 7537.